wp-plugins/cookie-law-info/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple way to ensure your website complies with the EU Cookie Law, which comes into force from 26 May 2012.
+A simple way to show how your website complies with the EU Cookie Law, which came into force on 26 May 2012.

 == Description ==

 This plugin adds a subtle, non-disruptive banner to your website header to highlight your compliance status regarding the new EU Cookie Law.

-Inline with current industry best practice (May 2012) and unlike some other plugins, this is non-disruptive i.e. it doesn't make your visitors take action before they use your website.
-This is aimed at reducing website visitor dropout.
+Note that it is not currently technically possible to completely block all cookies on your WordPress website without first updating all plugins that use cookies in some way.
+That is beyond the scope of any single plugin.
+This plugin can be used to highlight your compliance status and use of cookies.

 Features: